Photo credit to

 As a young man, Kosmas decided to further immerse himself in spiritual and ecclesiastical studies.
 He entered the Philotheou Monastery on Mount Athos, where he was tonsured a monk.
 His passion for education and the spread of Christian teachings led him to take on the mantle of a traveling preacher.

 His missionary endeavors were not limited to religious teachings alone.
 Recognizing the decline in education and social infrastructure due to Ottoman rule, Kosmas established numerous schools and sought to rebuild churches.
-He worked tirelessly to ensure that Greek Christian communities retained their faith, cultural identity, and language.
+He worked tirelessly to ensure that Greek Christian communities retained their faith, cultural identity, and language thus nourishing greek orthodox faith.

 Kosmas' efforts were not always received positively, especially by Ottoman authorities and certain local leaders who saw his endeavors as a threat.
 His commitment to uplift the Christian communities, both spiritually and socially, often put him in harm's way.
 Tragically, his missionary work was cut short when he was executed by the Ottoman authorities in 1779.

-Kosmas the Aetolian left an indelible mark on the Christian communities of Greece and the broader Balkans.
+Kosmas the Aetolian left an indelible mark on the Greek Orthodox Christian communities and the broader Balkans.
 His commitment to education, Christian teachings, and social welfare laid the groundwork for future generations.
 The schools he established not only bolstered Christian faith but also played a significant role in preserving Greek language and culture during a period of intense cultural suppression.

 Saint Kosmas was canonized by the Orthodox Church, recognizing his unwavering commitment to the faith and the sacrifices he made for his people.
 Today, he is celebrated as a champion of education, faith, and cultural preservation.